robdodson/itshackademic/static/codelabs/1-polymer-first-app/3-creating-element.md

 In this step, you learned how to:

-- Install the `<google-map>` element using Bower
--  Use the element and declaratively place a marker
-- Style a custom element using CSS
+- Create a custom element using Polymer
+- Work with shadow DOM

 ### Next up

-Add driving directions.
+Using Data Binding